Walt Whitman: Leaves of Grass

 On July 11, 1855, a few days after Leaves of Grass was published, Whitman's father died at the age of 65.
-In the months following the first edition of Leaves of Grass, critical responses began focusing more on the potentially offensive sexual themes.
+In the months following the first edition of Leaves of Grass, critical responses began focusing on what some found offensive sexual themes.
 Though the second edition was already printed and bound, the publisher almost did not release it.
 In the end, the edition went to retail, with 20 additional poems, in August 1856.
 Leaves of Grass was revised and re-released in 1860, again in 1867, and several more times throughout the remainder of Whitman's life.
 Several well-known writers admired the work enough to visit Whitman, including Amos Bronson Alcott and Henry David Thoreau.

 During the first publications of Leaves of Grass, Whitman had financial difficulties and was forced to work as a journalist again, specifically with Brooklyn's Daily Times starting in May 1857.
 As an editor, he oversaw the paper's contents, contributed book reviews, and wrote editorials.
 He left the job in 1859, though it is unclear whether he was fired or chose to leave.
 Whitman, who typically kept detailed notebooks and journals, left very little information about himself in the late 1850s.